Your Brand Voice: Content Marketing Isn’t Strictly Business Anymore

 We understand that it can take some time and a lot of content to achieve a well-established casual brand voice, especially if you are trying to make the shift from an already established formal one.
 While you practice, and build up your library, we found some brands that got it right.
 Take some pointers from these companies:

 Dollar Shave Club

 Slack is a cloud-based team collaboration tool.
-You’ll often see it in the form of a smart phone app being used to break down some of the communication silos of larger companies.
-As an SaaS (software as a service) company, Slack’s strategy revolves around the idea that, in order to keep people using it, it has to be a little bit addictive for smart phone users.
+You’ll often see it in the form of a smartphone app being used to break down some of the communication silos of larger companies.
+As an SaaS (software as a service) company, Slack’s strategy revolves around the idea that, in order to keep people using it, it has to be a little bit addictive for smartphone users.
 That’s why their internal copy, like website content and social media presence, is friendly, chatty, and offbeat.
-CEO of MetaLab Andrew Wilkinson describes Slack as, “your wise-cracking robotic sidekick,” and we couldn’t agree more.
+CEO of MetaLab Andrew Wilkinson describes Slack as “your wise-cracking robotic sidekick,” and we couldn’t agree more.
 By incorporating software tips and announcements with a lively voice and a zealous employment of emojis, Slack nails the casual brand voice.

 The way your brand speaks can, in many circumstances, communicate more than what your brand says.
-Your website pages, blogs, social media posts – these are all tools you use to sell your business.
+Your website pages, blogs, social media posts — these are all tools you use to sell your business.
 But if your audience doesn’t appreciate the personality of your brand, it doesn’t matter what the words are.
 Developing and honing your brand voice takes time, practice, and plenty of trials and errors.
-If you allow your audience’s reception of your business to constitute a casual but trustworthy, conversational but intelligent brand voice, you'll be well on your way to established seat at the top of your industry.
+If you allow your audience’s reception of your outdoor living business to constitute a casual but trustworthy, conversational but intelligent brand voice, you'll be well on your way to established seat at the top of the design/build industry.